GIOVRUSSO/Control-Group-Code/Decision-making/readme.md

 **·Émiland Garrabé** (egarrabe@unisa.it) - author.

 ### References
-[1] É. Garrabé, G. Russo, "Probabilistic design of optimal sequential decision-making algorithms in learning and control", 2022 (arXiv link pending)
+[1] É. Garrabé, G. Russo, "Probabilistic design of optimal sequential decision-making algorithms in learning and control", 2022 (https://arxiv.org/abs/2201.05212)

 ### Annex: Histogram binning guide
 While technically not used for the project, we include the general code for the histogram binning in this repository.
 The following is the initially-written guide to use this code. a description of the algorithm and general good practices can also be found in the paper.